edgio-docs/edgio-docs/src/pages/guides/integrations/wordpress.md

 title: WordPress Integration
 ---

 Optimize your [WordPress](https://www.wordpress.com) website's performance and security with {{ PRODUCT }}.
 Proxying traffic through our global network reduces latency and enhances the delivery of your website content.
 With our free WordPress plugin, you can manage cached website content directly from your control panel.
-Additionally, Edgio offers advanced performance enhancements such as Predictive Prefetching for an even better user experience.
+Additionally, {{ PRODUCT }} offers advanced performance enhancements such as Predictive Prefetching for an even better user experience.
 Upgrade your website's performance today with {{ PRODUCT }}!

 ## What is WordPress? {/*what-is-wordpresss*/}